 There are also such living arrangements were those affected can stay for longer mental health care and each has access to therapy on a regular basis.

-All in all, Vienna still lives up to its title of Most Livable City, and it can’t be denied it is also one of the best when it comes to social services, government-directed or otherwise.
+All in all, Vienna still lives up to its title of Most Livable City, and along with the different housing options in Vienna, it’s efforts to be green, and give its citizen good well-being, it can’t be denied it is also one of the best when it comes to social services, government-directed or otherwise.